KerbaeAdAstra/KSPNameGen/INSTALL.md

 However, if one wished to be able to run if without invoking `mono`, the next step would be to run `make install`, which will copy a script and the executable under the `/usr/local` tree.
 As this involves `root`-owned directories, it must be run with root privileges or sudo.

+After running `make install`, KSPNameGen may be run by executing `kspng`.
+If it returns `command not found` or similar, try invoking it directly via `/usr/local/bin/kspng`.

 If at any time you wish to uninstall KSPNameGen, simply run `make uninstall`.
 This command also requires root privileges or sudo.

 If you only wish to delete the compiled executable in the current directory (for instance, after a `make install`), run `make clean`.